Earliest Childhood Memories

 Our final babysitter was a chunky grey-haired woman with a raspy voice.
 She came only to do her knitting, certainly not to engage with a little girl and her baby brother.
 This nasty woman once called me a "dirty little Jewess".
 I never told my parents.
 I knew how upset they would be.
 Click here to read more about my babysitters.

-As much as my parents viewed dancing as frivolous, they viewed learning to play a musical instrument as a necessary lesson in discipline.
-I now think there was a deeper unspoken reason.
+While my parents viewed dancing as frivolous, they viewed learning to play a musical instrument as a necessary lesson in discipline.
+They considered musical training to be essential.
+I now wonder if there was a deeper unspoken reason.
 I think they believed that the ability to play could save our lives someday.
-Didn't the nazi's enjoy their Jewish entertainers?
-I had to play piano and my little brother had to play accordion.
-They were especially proud of him - an accordion is something portable.
+After all, the nazi's enjoyed their Jewish entertainers.

 Here's something that happened in early grade school that still brings a cloud when I think of it.